 The Philippines is no longer under the state of public health emergency for COVID-19.
 Proof of vaccination and wearing of face mask is no longer required.

 Prior to arrival, all travelers are advised to register with eTravel - Philippine One-Stop Electronic Travel Declaration System for a smoother and quicker entry process.
 Without the eTravel QR code, entry will take longer since documents will need to be verified manually upon arrival.
 Please note that upon completion of your registration, it will issue you a QR code, please ensure to take a screenshot.
-Noted that registration for eTravel is FREE.
+Note that registration for eTravel is FREE.

 DEPARTURE FROM MANILA